-The structure of the remuneration package must be well-balanced across the short, medium, and longer-term elements, so that it is both attractive to the individual and cost effective for the Corporation.
+The structure of the remuneration package must be well-balanced across the short, medium and longer-term elements, so that it is both attractive to the individual and cost effective for the Corporation.
 This balance is achieved by providing base salary at a reasonable median level as an anchor, which makes the Corporation a realistic prospect for talented candidates.
 However, the short-term incentive (discretionary cash bonuses) provides recruits with the opportunity to achieve superior total annual reward through their own delivery of excellence at individual and business levels.
-Finally, the longer-term reward element (stock option and share unit grants), which provides the opportunity to build ownership and growth in the medium and longer term future in line with the opportunities for success afforded to the Shareholders.
+Finally, the longer-term reward element (Option and Incentive Share Unit grants), which provides the opportunity to build ownership and growth in the medium and longer term future in line with the opportunities for success afforded to the Shareholders.

-Fiscal 2023 Compensation Review
+Fiscal 2024 Compensation Review

-In December 2023, the Compensation Committee conducted its annual review of NEO salaries and considered bonuses to the NEOs as well as other employees.
+In December 2024, the Compensation Committee conducted its annual review of NEO salaries and considered bonuses to the NEOs as well as other employees.
 The Compensation Committee determined that it was appropriate that Messrs.
-Soden, Pellumbi and Lengyel each receive cash bonuses as are reflected in the Summary Compensation Table below under the column, "Annual Incentive Plans".
-The Board accepted and approved the recommendations of the Compensation Committee on December 13, 2023.
+Soden, Pellumbi and Lengyel each receive cash bonuses as reflected in the "Table of Compensation Excluding Compensation Securities" below under the column, "Bonus".
+The Board accepted and approved the recommendations of the Compensation Committee on December 4, 2024.

-The Compensation Committee was satisfied that the Corporation's compensation appropriately considered the factors relevant to the industry, the Corporation's performance within that industry, and the individual contributions to the Corporation's performance made by its NEOs.
+The Compensation Committee was satisfied that the Corporation's compensation appropriately considered the factors relevant to the industry, the Corporation's performance within that industry and the individual contributions to the Corporation's performance made by its NEOs.

-In March 2024, for the fiscal year ended December 31, 2023, the Corporation made grants to NEOs as well as other employees and consultants under the Stock Option Plan and the Share Unit Plan as further described under the section entitled, "Stock Options and Other Compensation Securities".
+In December 2024, for the fiscal year ended December 31, 2024, the Corporation made grants to NEOs as well as other employees and consultants under the Stock Option Plan and the Share Unit Plan as further described under the section entitled, "Stock Options and Other Compensation Securities".